 2. Cleaning Supplies

-Many cleaning companies are happy to provide quotes for providing cleaning supplies, such as toilet paper, paper towels, trash can liners, hand soap, urinal screens, wax sanitary bags, window cleaners, degreasers, disinfectants, floor cleaners, etc. However, most janitorial companies will mark up the price of these supplies without telling you to make additional profit.
+Many commercial cleaning companies are happy to provide quotes for providing commercial cleaning supplies, such as toilet paper, paper towels, trash can liners, hand soap, urinal screens, wax sanitary bags, window cleaners, degreasers, disinfectants, floor cleaners, etc. However, most janitorial companies will mark up the price of these supplies without telling you to make additional profit.
 Get quotes from several janitorial supply companies to maximize your total savings.
 Be prepared to ask for delivery costs, time-frame for delivery, delivery minimums, and payment terms.
-Many cleaning companies will invoice supplies in 30 day, but many janitorial suppliers require immediate payment.
+Many commercial cleaning companies will invoice supplies in 30 day, but many janitorial suppliers require immediate payment.

 3. Frequency of Cleaning

-Many janitorial salesmen will try to convince you that a full line of cleaning services are required every night.
+Many janitorial salesmen will try to convince you that a full line of commercial cleaning services are required every night.
 However, in may cases, minimizing all nightly services can drastically reduce your cleaning costs.
 Many commercial cleaning companies are criticized for only emptying the trash each night.
 However, most individuals in the building are not aware of the frequency of each task.
 Limiting cleaning services to removing trash and cleaning bathrooms can get the essential cleaning done on a nightly basis, without requiring many tasks that aren’t generally recommended nightly (like dusting) /commercial-cleaning.

 4. Require More Qualified Bidders